sushushu/MarathonCalculator/Pods/RxCocoa/README.md

   </tr>
 </table>

-## Requirements

-* Xcode 10.2
-* Swift 5.0

-For Xcode 10.1 and below, [use RxSwift 4.5](https://github.com/ReactiveX/RxSwift/releases/tag/4.5.0).

 ## Installation

-Rx doesn't contain any external dependencies.
+RxSwift doesn't contain any external dependencies.

-These are currently the supported options:
+These are currently the supported installation options:

 ### Manual